MedzikUser/MicroPass-Docs/docs/ciphers/json-format.md

 - `id` - The unique identifier of the cipher.
 This is a UUID.
 - `favorite` - Whether or not the cipher is a favorite.
 This is a boolean.
-- `dir` - The direction of the cipher.
-It is a string.
+- `dir` - The directory of the cipher.
+This is a string.
 It can be null.
 - `data` - The data of the cipher.
-It is a [Cipher Data type](#cipher-data).
+This is a [Cipher Data type](#cipher-data).
 - `attachments` - The attachments of the cipher.
-It is an array of strings (Attachment UUIDs).
+This is an array of strings (Attachment UUIDs).

 ### Example Cipher